-PERFORMANCY FORUM is a platform for interdisciplinary performance art and social projects, organized since 2009 by PPL (Esther Neff, often in collaboration with a temporary committee).
-Curatorial and project proposals are always welcome.
+PERFORMANCY FORUM is a platform for interdisciplinary performance art and social projects, organized since 2009 by PPL (Esther Neff, often in collaboration with a temporary committee/collective).
+Project proposals are always welcome.

-PERFORMANCY FORUM avoids branding, opening in multiplicit ways and appearing via points of presence, attentional focus and embodied gathering, diffractive intersection, and intentional construction of intra-social situation.
+PERFORMANCY FORUM avoids branding, opening in multiplicit ways and appearing via points of presence, attentional focus and embodied gathering, diffractive intersection, and intentional construction of intra-social situation and ideation.

 PERFORMANCY FORUM began as a project of the Panoply Performance Laboratory (PPL) while the collective was in residence at Surreal Estate, a 50-person arts and activism co-operative in Bushwick (members of Surreal Estate were deported, tear gassed, and evicted in 2011, the collective and the co-operative space forcibly disbanded as part of backlash against Occupy and fear of intersectional coalition-formation amongst residents of Bushwick).
 In 2012, PPL inherited the site at 104 Meserole Street from Spread Art and operated as a lab site (“Institution is a Verb”) through 2018.

-Maintaining an anti-capitalist and intersectional ethos (*co-operation sans homogenization*), PERFORMANCY FORUM has since become a relational, self-reflexive project, collaborating with artists, spaces, sites, curatorial collectives, and many others to produce exhibitions, shows, workshops, conferences, actions, events, and performative critical gatherings.
+Maintaining an anti-capitalist and critical ethos (*co-operation sans homogenization*), PERFORMANCY FORUM has since become a relational, self-reflexive project, collaborating with artists, spaces, sites, curatorial collectives, and many others to produce exhibitions, shows, workshops, conferences, actions, events, and performative critical gatherings.
 Initiatives and events have emerged in relationship with SUPERFRONT (Public Summer at Industry City), the Poop Project (BOB the Pavilion at Columbia University), MDW Art Fair, Performer Stammtisch and Association for Performance Art Berlin (APAB), Brooklyn International Performance Art Festival/Foundation (BIPAF), ITINERANT (Hector Canonge), Petrichor Performance Collective, and many independent curators, organizers, artists, and groups from all over the world.
-2012-2018, PF’s primary activities include the monthly incarnation of the platform as a performance art exhibition at Panoply Performance Laboratory in Bushwick, Brooklyn.
+2012-2018, PF’s primary activities included the monthly incarnation of the platform as a performance art exhibition at Panoply Performance Laboratory in Bushwick, Brooklyn (space now closed).

 The intentions of PERFORMANCY FORUM are to:

 1.)
-Forge IN-PERSON relationships (including collaborations) across spheres and micro-communities, magnetized around performance and live arts materializing nurturant, relational, respectful, diffractive (quantum) culture.
+Forge IN-PERSON relationships (including collaborations) across spheres and micro-communities, magnetized around performance and live arts materializing nurturant, relational, respectful, diffractive, and critical culture.